 What is Laser Eye Surgery?

 Laser eye surgery is a form of vision correction utilizing laser technology.
-Whereas optical aids are worn externally to redirect the path of light through the eye to provide vision correction, laser surgery adjusts the shape of the anatomical components of the eye itself to change the way light enters the eye.
+Externally worn optical aids redirect the path of light through the eye to provide vision correction.
+Laser surgery adjusts the shape of the anatomical components of the eye itself to change the way light enters the eye.

-The main benefit of vision correction through laser eye surgery is that it can greatly reduce a patient’s dependence on glasses or contacts.
-For some fortunate people, laser eye surgery may eliminate their need for glasses or contacts entirely, depending on a number of factors such as initial refractive error, age, the laser surgery technique used, and lifestyle.
+The main benefit of laser eye surgery is that it can reduce a patient’s dependence on glasses or contacts.
+For some fortunate people, laser eye surgery may eliminate their need for glasses or contacts.
+Depending on factors such as, initial refractive error, age, the laser surgery technique used, and lifestyle.

 How Does Laser Eye Surgery Work?

-There are two main refractive components of the human eye – the cornea, which is the clear dome of tissue at the very front of the eye, and the crystalline lens, which sits hidden just behind the colored iris.
-Refractive laser surgery treatments center around reshaping the cornea such that light passing through it is redirected to focus properly onto the retina and provide clear vision.
+There are two main refractive components of the human eye.
+The cornea, which is the clear dome of tissue at the very front of the eye.
+And the crystalline lens, which sits hidden behind the coloured iris.
+Refractive laser surgery treatments centre around reshaping the cornea.
+Redirecting the light passing through it to focus onto the retina, providing clear vision.

-Two types of medical-grade laser technologies are used for refractive laser eye surgery – a femtosecond laser and an excimer laser, though not all of the laser surgery procedures require both.
-There are several types of laser eye surgery – and in addition to these techniques, there are further methods of refractive surgery that aim to achieve surgical vision correction but don’t involve lasers.
-Just to name a few of the most well-known procedures:
+Two types of medical-grade laser technologies are used for refractive laser eye surgery.
+A femtosecond laser and an excimer laser.
+Though not all the laser surgery procedures need both.
+There are several types of laser eye surgery in addition to these techniques.
+Further methods of refractive surgery aim to achieve surgical vision correction but don’t involve lasers.

-PRK: short for photorefractive keratectomy, PRK treatment involves mechanical or chemical removal of the superficial layers of the cornea known as the epithelium.
+PRK: short for photorefractive keratectomy.
+PRK treatment involves mechanical or chemical removal of the superficial layers of the cornea known as the epithelium.
 Beneath the epithelium and its underlying membrane is the corneal stroma.
-The excimer laser is used to reshape the stromal tissue in a process called photoablation, entirely controlled by a computer algorithm.
+The excimer laser is used to reshape the stromal tissue in a process called photoablation.
+This is entirely controlled by a computer algorithm.

-LASIK: potentially one of the most popular laser eye surgery techniques, laser-assisted in situ keratomileusis also applies an excimer laser to the corneal stroma in photoablation, but the difference from PRK lies in the removal of the epithelial layers.
-Instead of total removal, a flap of superficial corneal tissue is created, which is comprised of the epithelial layers plus a small degree of the stroma.
+LASIK: potentially one of the most popular laser eye surgery techniques.
+Laser-assisted in situ keratomileusis also applies an excimer laser to the corneal stroma in photoablation.
+The difference from PRK lies in the removal of the epithelial layers.
+Instead of total removal, a flap of superficial corneal tissue is created.
+This comprises of the epithelial layers plus a small degree of the stroma.
 This flap remains attached to the main cornea and is repositioned after the photoablation step.
-The formation of the flap may be via a manual bladed instrument or, more recently, more precisely through the use of the femtosecond laser.
+The formation of the flap may be via a manual bladed instrument.
+Or, more recently, more precisely through the use of the femtosecond laser.

-SMILE®: small incision lenticule extraction is one of the most modern methods of laser eye surgery, with significant benefits from its minimally invasive nature.
-Using a femtosecond laser, a pre-calculated disc-shaped sliver of tissue known as a lenticule, is created within the corneal stroma without needing to disrupt the epithelium.
-The extraction of this lenticule via a keyhole incision reshapes the cornea from within, thereby correcting for refractive error.
+SMILE®: small incision lenticule extraction is one of the most modern methods of laser eye surgery.
+With significant benefits from its minimally invasive nature.
+By using a femtosecond laser.
+A pre-calculated disc-shaped sliver of tissue known as a lenticule, is created within the corneal stroma.
+Without needing to disrupt the epithelium.
+The extraction of this lenticule via a keyhole incision reshapes the cornea from within.
+Thereby correcting for refractive error.
 Though the treatable prescription ranges vary between procedures, many of these are suitable for farsightedness, nearsightedness, and even astigmatism.

-If you’re interested in the freedom that laser eye surgery can offer you and your active lifestyle, book your initial appointment with us now by calling us on 1300 297 583 or booking online.
+If you’re interested in the freedom that laser eye surgery can offer you and your active lifestyle, book your initial appointment with us now.